Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Results

 Figure \ref{fig:alpha_beta}(b) shows the quadratic coefficient $\beta(V)$ extracted from equation (\ref{eq:alpha_beta_fit_formula}).
-The values of $\beta(V)$ are predominantly negative, consistent with a decreasing rate of resistance change over time; occasional positive values are close to zero and are attributed to fitting uncertainty.
+The values of $\beta(V)$ are predominantly negative, consistent with a $R(t)$ increasing slower over time; occasional positive values are close to zero and are attributed to fitting uncertainty.
 Since the quadratic term ultimately dominates at long times, we estimate the crossover time at which $\beta(V)\,t^2$ surpasses $\alpha(V)\,t$.
-Across all junctions in figure \ref{fig:alpha_beta}, this time has a median of \SI{26}{\minute} and a mean of \SI{50}{\minute}, meaning that $\alpha(V)$ remains the dominant source of resistance increase for the timescales observed in this study.
+Across all junctions in figure \ref{fig:alpha_beta}, this time has a median of \SI{26}{\minute} and a mean of \SI{50}{\minute}, meaning that $\alpha(V)$ remains the dominant source of resistance change for the timescales observed in this study.
 The observation also implies the existence of a time where the resistance stops changing, assuming a hypothetical junction that survives active resistance manipulation for dozens of minutes.

 Figures \ref{fig:alpha_beta}(c-e) compare $\alpha(V)$ and $\beta(V)$, and weakly suggest an anticorrelation between the two parameters, with larger $\alpha(V)$ accompanied by more negative $\beta(V)$.
 Physically, this trend implies that faster resistance changes are associated with more rapid deceleration of the tuning process: if a junction changes its resistance faster than before, then it would stop changing its resistance sooner.
 However, the limited data set precludes a statistically significant quantification of this relationship.